entice/entity/README.md

 Entice.Entity
 ========

 Serves entities.
-Entities have an ID and can store Attributes.
+Entities have an ID and can store attributes and behaviours.